t-p/fetch-flickr/Readme.markdown

 ## fetch flickr
 * * *
 This is a Sinatra app that fetches flickr photos.
-My goal was to get familiar with the flickr api.

 Checkout the running application at heroku